v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 ---
 # What is Azure Kubernetes Service on Azure Stack HCI?

 Azure Kubernetes Service on Azure Stack HCI is an on-premises implementation of Azure Kubernetes Service (AKS), which automates running containerized applications at scale.
-Azure Kubernetes Service is now in preview on Azure Stack HCI and Windows Server 2019, making it quicker to get started hosting Linux and Windows containers in your datacenter.
+Azure Kubernetes Service is now in preview on Azure Stack HCI and Windows Server 2019 Datacenter, making it quicker to get started hosting Linux and Windows containers in your datacenter.

 To get started with Azure Kubernetes Service on-premises, [register for the preview](https://aka.ms/AKS-HCI-Evaluate) (there's no added cost during preview), then see [Set up Azure Kubernetes Service on Azure Stack HCI](setup.md).
 To instead use Azure Kubernetes Service to orchestrate your cloud-based containers, see [Azure Kubernetes Service in Azure](/azure/aks/intro-kubernetes).

 The following sections discuss some of the reasons to use Azure Kubernetes Service on Azure Stack HCI, then answer some common questions about the service and how to get started.
-For a background on containers, see [Windows and containers](/virtualization/windowscontainers/about/).
+For a background on containers, see [Windows and containers](/virtualization/windowscontainers/about/) and for a background on Kubernetes see [Kubernetes core concepts](kubernetes-concepts.md) or [Kubernetes.io](https://kubernetes.io).

-## Automate management of containerized applications
+## User AKS to automate management of containerized applications

 While you can manage a few containers manually using Docker and Windows, apps often make use of five, ten, or even hundreds of containers, which is where the Kubernetes orchestrator comes in.